differentrain/YYProject.RichTextBoxEx/README.md

 Demo: VS 2017, .NET 4.5.2, C# 7.0

-All public and propected members has detailed annotation, so this doc is brief  P:)
+All public and propected members have detailed annotation, so this doc is brief  P:)